 The reason why it’s important to prevent the breasts from moving and bouncing is to protect the delicate Cooper’s ligaments in the breasts.
 These ligaments are what hold the breasts up and shape them.
 If you don’t wear a supportive bra when you’re doing higher-impact activities, the bouncing and movement can stretch or break those ligaments, resulting in saggier breasts.
 The only way to fix broken or stretched out ligaments is get a breast lift.
 This is why wearing supportive sports bras are so important.

 Every woman should be wearing encapsulated sports bras, even smaller busted gals.
 Even small busted gals have ligaments in their breasts and they can stretch or break when not wearing supportive sports bras.

 Watch this video to see the difference in support between an encapsulated sports bra and a compression sports bra.
 It’s pretty amazing to see the difference.

 My advice, stay away from brands like Nike and Lululemon that specialize in exercising clothing because they don’t specialize in bras, are overpriced, and focus on looks than structure and support.
-Stick with companies who specialize in bras, because they make the best sports bras.
+Stick with companies who specialize in bras, because they make the best sports bras, with or without underwire.